hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

     The grader is a container with limited computing resources, remember that a few thousands of learners could be using the grader at the same time, for each one of these learners a single grading container is created.

-    Because of that, the grader could raise an error that wasn’t raised when you ran your code on your local machine or coursera’s online platform.
+    Because of that, the grader could raise an error that wasn't raised when you ran your code on your local machine or coursera's online platform.
 Most of these problems will be related to inefficient code or trying to carry out calculations on series with NaN values.
-To be able to view the grader message in such case, you’ll need to place an explicit call to the function blight_model in your code.
+To be able to view the grader message in such case, you'll need to place an explicit call to the function blight_model in your code.
 I.e. add a function call after the function definition as shown below

     ```python
     def blight_model():